jarviscanada/jarvis_data_eng_SiqiYang/linux_sql/README.md

 disk_available | the available amount of disk available.

 ## Scripts
-Shell script description and usage (use markdown code block for script usage)

 - psql_docker.sh: it is used to create the docker container using psql-image, and start and stop the container.
 ```
 ## used to create the psql container